 The wireless version uses a dual battery system so you’re never without power, and built-in Bluetooth connectivity makes it easy to stay connected to the outside world while listening to your favorite tunes.

-Don’t need a microphone or chat functions?
-Check out the best headphones you can buy instead.
+Don’t need a microphone or chat functions of the best headphones you can buy instead.?
+Check out the

 SanDisk Ultra Dual Drive USB stick